kkotov/l1o2o/README.md

 The whole trigger system's online configuration is aggregated by two top-level keys: *Trigger System Configuration* (TSC) key and *Run Settings* (RS) key.
-These keys are prepared by the Level-1 Detector On Call (L1 DOC) shifter and utilized every time when starting a new data taking run.
+These keys are prepared by the Level-1 Detector On Call (L1 DOC) shifter and utilized every time when a new data taking is started.
 You can check the XML configuration for the specific TSC and RS keys using the [L1 Configuration Editor](https://l1ce.cms) (assuming you are within .cms network or use a tunnel) or alternatively, using following python scripts:
 [ugtDump.py](https://github.com/kkotov/cmssw/blob/o2oUtilities/L1TriggerConfig/Utilities/test/ugtDump.py),